For Faculty/Staff Who Want to Help a Student

 - Relationship violence

 - Gender-based stalking

-Most University employees are responsible for promptly reporting any concern of sex discrimination related to a student to the Title IX Coordinator, Deputy Coordinators, UAPD, or staff in the Dean of Students Office.
+Most University employees are responsible for promptly reporting any concern of sex discrimination related to a student to the Title IX Coordinator, Deputy Coordinators, UAPD, or staff in the Office of Institutional Equity or the Dean of Students Office.

 Employees are encouraged to report to the most appropriate person given their understanding of the concern which has been raised.
 If you are unsure who to report to please report any emergency/crisis to UAPD (9-1-1) and any non-emergency to the Title IX Coordinator.